generalui/s3p/README.md

 1. [NodeJS](https://nodejs.org/en/download/)
 2. [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-    The aws-cli is required for copying large files.
-Large files are defined as >= 100 megabytes by default for performance reasons.
-However, you can up that threshold to 5 gigabytes with the large-copy-threshold option. **Files larger than 5 gigabytes can only be copied with the help of the aws-cli.** (Why? the aws-sdk does not support coping larger files without a much more complicated solution.
-TODO!)
+    The `aws-cli` is required for copying large files.
+By default, files larger than 100 megabytes are copied with `aws-cli`.
+This is a good compromise for performance.
+However, you can change that threshold to 5 gigabytes with the `--large-copy-threshold` option.
+    > Why?
+The `aws-sdk` does not support coping files larger than 5 gigabytes without a much more complicated solution.

 3. Key names must use a limited character set:
     ```
     <space>